 - Myth: Turning the AC off when you leave saves more energy.

-Fact: It often takes more energy to cool a hot house from scratch than to maintain a consistent, energy-saving temperature.
-It's more efficient to raise the thermostat by a few degrees.
+Fact: It often takes more energy to cool a heat-saturated home from scratch than to maintain a consistent setback temperature.
+Raising the thermostat by a few degrees is the more efficient approach.

 - Myth: A one or two-degree change drastically increases your bill.